peterbull/fastapi-hermes-2.5-streaming-api/README.md

 ## Usage

+### Client Interface

+The Gradio web interface is available at `http://localhost:7860/` and allows users to input their questions and receive responses from the Hermes 2.5 model.

-### Server API
+### Server API Docs

-The FastAPI server can be accessed at `http://localhost:8000` with the following endpoints:
+The FastAPI server docs can be accessed at `http://localhost:8000/docs` with the following endpoints:

 - `/llama`: An SSE endpoint that streams responses from the Hermes 2.5 model.
 - `/llamastatic`: A standard REST endpoint that returns a single response from the Hermes 2.5 model.

-### Client Interface

-The Gradio interface is available at `http://localhost:8000/client` and allows users to input their questions and receive responses from the Hermes 2.5 model.

 ## Contributing